tari-project/tari/RFC/src/RFC-0150_Wallets.md

 ## Goals

-This document will propose the functionality and techniques required by the base layer Tari wallet module.
+This document will propose the functionality and techniques required by the [Base Layer] Tari wallet module.
 The module exposes the core wallet functionality that user-facing wallet applications may be built on.

 ## Related RFCs